 During an assessment, the agent gathers telemetry data from the system to send back to Amazon Inspector over a TLS-protected channel.
-The agent does not make changes to or inspect the data it collects; it only sends the telemetry data back to the Amazon Inspector for processing.
+The agent does not make changes to the system that it collects data from.
+Once collected, the agent sends the telemetry data back to Amazon Inspector for processing.
 Beyond the telemetry data that it generates, the agent is not capable of collecting or transmitting any other data about the system or assessment targets that it is assessing.
 At present, there is no method exposed for intercepting and examining telemetry data at the agent.